 Members of the society commit themselves to the objectives to which Dr. Cook dedicated his professional life:

 - Nurture a sense of community and belonging for African Americans

 - Translate the promise and potential of African Americans at Duke into fulfillment and actuality

-- Foster positive and constructive interpersonal and intergroup relations within both Duke University's and Durham's African-American communities
+- Foster positive and constructive interpersonal and intergroup relations within both Duke University's and Durham's Black communities

 - Cultivate positive relations between African Americans and other ethnic, racial, and national groups on the basis of an enlightened appreciation and knowledge of our historic interdependence

 Learn more about the aims of the Cook Society